Relationships and sexual expression can be the source of much pleasure and joy

 Valerie Sher has been a long-time practitioner and activist in the development of healthy relationships, sexuality, and embodiment.
 She uses a non-judgmental mindfulness-based approach in cultivating self-inquiry and growth and greater mind/body well-being.
-She gently works to understand the dance between partners that contributes to separation or closeness.
-She sees her work as an offering and cultivation of presence, courage, and compassion to allow others to more safely explore and remove blocks to loving and relating more fully and effectively.
+She gently works to understand the dance between partners that contributes to separation or closeness, connection and autonomy.
+She sees her work as an offering and cultivation of presence, courage, and compassion to allow others to safely explore and remove blocks to loving and relating more fully and effectively.

 Contact Valerie Sher, Ph.D. at firstname.lastname@example.org or 650-332-4656 to see if couples therapy is right for your partnership.